 Advanced email customization

-Also you can get advanced customization by copying and pasting the email templates from Woocommerce Quotation plugin directory into your theme, just like overriding Woocommerce templates.
+Also you can get advanced customization by copying and pasting the email template from Woocommerce Quotation plugin directory into your theme, just like overriding Woocommerce templates.

 Overriding RFQ Templates